rb1193/developer-log/Design/security.md

 - Uuid5 is name-based and SHA-1 hashed

 To filter on encrypted data, create a hashed column of the data and search using a hash of the input value.
 Only works for `=` operations.

+## User Input

+Stripping tags from markdown before parsing it to HTML is not sufficient to sanitize it completely, as you can do things like separate tags across lines to fool markdown parsers.
+Parse to HTML first and purify the result.